onnx/turnkeyml/examples/lemonade/server/mindcraft.md

 ## Overview

 Mindcraft is an open-source project that creates Minecraft bots powered by large language models (LLMs) to engage with the game and its players.
-This readme will demonstrate how to integrate Lemonade to use local LLMs with MindCraft.
+This readme will demonstrate how to integrate Lemonade to use local LLMs with Mindcraft.

 ## Expectations